Improved Receiver Noise Calibration for ADMX Axion Search: 4.54 to 5.41 $\mu$eV: Discussion and conclusion

 Unexpectedly, the JPA-on-cavity measurements present significantly higher $T_{\rm JPA,eff}$ while compared to the JPA-on-hot-load $T_{\rm JPA,eff}$, which can be confirmed by the SNRI $\&$ HFET-Y-factor $T_{\rm sys}$ measurements in both Fig.~\ref{fig:1280_Tsys_comp_cav_offres} and Fig.~\ref{fig:1280_Tsys_comp_cav_onres}.
-One possible reason is that the insertion loss between the antenna and the cryo switch is larger than that between the hot load and the switch, which should be a minor effect for the consistency of $T_{\rm sys}$ using either the direct $T_{\rm JPA,eff}$ fit or SNRI $\&$ $T_{\rm HFET}/\alpha_{\rm eff}$ in Fig.~\ref{fig:1280_Tsys_comp_cav_offres} and Fig.~\ref{fig:1280_Tsys_comp_cav_onres}.
+One possible reason is that the insertion loss between the antenna and the cryo-switch is larger than that between the hot load and the switch, which should be a minor effect for the consistency of $T_{\rm sys}$ using either the direct $T_{\rm JPA,eff}$ fit or SNRI $\&$ $T_{\rm HFET}/\alpha_{\rm eff}$ in Fig.~\ref{fig:1280_Tsys_comp_cav_offres} and Fig.~\ref{fig:1280_Tsys_comp_cav_onres}.
 Another reason might be that the hot load cannot represent the cavity when it comes to the interaction with the JPA, which is highly possible due to the impedance difference between a hot load (50~$\Omega$) and a cavity (highly-reflective in most frequencies).
 Lastly, some early observations of the JPA used in these calibration measurements hint that $T_{\rm JPA,eff}$ may have a temperature dependence, with higher physical temperatures of the RF components leading to higher effective JPA noise.
 As noted in Tab.~\ref{tab:temperatures}, the component temperatures at the high end of the JPA-on-cavity measurement were $\sim 65-85$~mK higher than they were during the hot load measurements, so it is possible that this had an effect on the value of $T_{\rm JPA,eff}$ we measured.
+Without the addition of JPA-on noise calibration measurements, which are new to this data-taking run, we would not have identified this mysterious, non-negligible increase in the added JPA noise under real experimental circumstances.
+This will help inform future upgrades for reducing this discrepancy.

 At ADMX, to further improve the noise behavior, a lower physical temperature of the milliKelvin space is necessary before reaching the SQL.
 This could be achieved by using a dilution refrigerator with more cooling power or by implementing experimental design refinements that reduce the overall heat load of the system.
 A better JPA with lower added noise and higher stable gain can also bring down the system noise.
 Additionally, a set of circulators with lower insertion loss can be helpful because $\alpha$ will be larger.
 Circulators with better isolation are also helpful to decrease any standing waves between the cavity and the JPA and potentially reduce the difference in $T_{\rm JPA,eff}$ between switching to the cavity and the hot load.